Subaru Leone: First generation (A21/22/62/64/65)

 The Leone was originally equipped with a 1.2- or a 1.4-litre flat-four, carbureted, OHV engine.
 The 1,100 cc engine from the earlier FF-1 G was carried over for the Leone 1100 van in the Japanese domestic market, but was only available in the first few years.
 In September 1975, as a response to tightening emissions regulations, the 1.2 was removed from the sedan lineup (although it continued to be available as a van-wagon version in the Japanese domestic market).
 To be able to offer as much power as the pre-smog 1.4 a bigger, 1.6-litre version was added for 1976.
+In Europe, the 1.6 arrived during 1977.
+Fitted with twin, Hitachi register carburetors the European-spec engine produces a claimed 83 PS at 5,600 rpm, with maximum torque of 11.5 kgm at 3,600 rpm.

 The Leone was available with a four-speed manual transmission, a five-speed manual transmission, and also a three-speed automatic transmission beginning in 1975.
 Some early models had duo-servo drum brakes at the front, however, later models were equipped with disc brakes.
 All models originally had rear drum brakes except the RX coupés.
 Unusually, the handbrake or emergency brake operated on the front wheels.

-In March 1977 an updated Leone range was released.
+In March 1977, an updated Leone range was released.
 All body panels were altered slightly and the overall look was 'smoother' and more contemporary in appearance.
 A completely new dashboard with altered interior were also part of the update.
 Despite these changes the overall effect was similar to the earlier version and it was mechanically identical, with the exception of the rear track which was widened by 40 mm.
 The chassis codes were changed, with sedans now in the 30 series and estates in the 60 series.
 The little 1.2 continued to be available in the lowliest standard van model, with 68 PS.
-In November 1977 a new top model arrived, the Leone Grand Am-T, which adopted the federalized safety bumpers and had an interior "inspired by American tastes."
+In November 1977, a new top model arrived, the Leone Grand Am-T, which adopted the federalized safety bumpers and had an interior "inspired by American tastes."

 The Leone entered Australia and New Zealand in 1973, with cars imported fully assembled from Japan.
 The 4WD Wagon entered the Australian market in 1975, and remained the only vehicle in its class until the early 1980s.
 Many versions - sedan, wagon and Brumby (BRAT) coupe utility, were also assembled from CKD kits, from 1978, in New Zealand by then-importer Motor Holdings' Waitara plant near New Plymouth.
 Local assembly ceased when the Legacy range replaced the Leone in 1993.